AUSTRALIAN UNION OF STUDENTS

 Some people contend that cannabis is a performance enhancing drug.
 Cannabis is also called dope, marijuana, dagga, grass, and Indian hemp.
 Hoons say cannabis acts as a pain-killer.
 In actual fact cannabis is highly addictive, and the apparent beneficial effect comes from reducing the withdrawal symptoms.
 Cannabis has been shown to cause schizophrenia, memory loss and impotence, making it a performance reducing drug.

 The only performance reducing drug that you should consider taking is alcohol, since it is socially acceptable or even obligatory.
-Since alcohol is a performance reducing drug, you need to try and drink as little as possible, without appearing to be a dag and giving offence.
+Since alcohol is a performance reducing drug, you need to try and drink as little as possible, without giving offence.
 Excessive use of alcohol is hardly a pitfall for Australians these days, as most people know that alcoholics are incapacitated for most of any given day.
 In arctic or sub-arctic parts of the world, such as Scotland, Scandinavia and Russia, it gets so cold that alcohol acts as a performance enhancing drug.

 It is well known that tobacco is a performance reducing drug, and has the effect of reducing your lifespan by about twenty years.
 On the one hand, medical research is about to increase the lifespan from 70 years to 140 years, and on the other hand, people are reducing their lifespan to 50 years by smoking.
 It is difficult to give up smoking because of the cravings, as the withdrawal symptoms are called.
 The cravings can be prevented by using nicotine patches, which are like band-aids.
 Patches should not be worn when you're asleep, whatever it may say in the instructions.